dtissera/DTIActivityIndicatorView-Swift/README.md

 Support for swift project is not yet supported by cocoapod.
 I will create a podspec file later.
 DTIActivityIndicatorView will be available through [CocoaPods](http://cocoapods.org).
-For instance, you will have to manually copy Classes/* in your project
+For instance, you will have to manually copy Classes/* in your project.

 You can see work progress here: https://github.com/CocoaPods/CocoaPods/issues/2272

+This component require Xcode6-Beta5 to compile.

 ### Usage
 DTIActivityIndicatorView is subclass of UIView.
 So you can add the instance to some view.